Waveframe-Labs/Aurora-Workflow-Orchestration/OVERVIEW.md

 ## 1. Purpose

+This document provides a **high-level orientation** to
-This document defines the **constitutional role** of **Aurora Workflow Orchestration (AWO) v2.0.0**.
+**Aurora Workflow Orchestration (AWO) v2.0.0**.

-It answers the question:
+It exists to answer a simple question:

-> “What *is* AWO, what authority does it claim, and what does it explicitly not do?”
+> *What is AWO, why does it exist, and how should it be understood within the Waveframe Labs ecosystem?*

-This document is **authoritative with respect to AWO’s scope, intent, and methodological boundaries,** but does not supersede detailed normative specifications.
+This document is **descriptive**, not normative.
+All binding definitions, constraints, and requirements are specified in the dedicated AWO specifications referenced throughout.

 ---

 ## 2. What AWO Is

-AWO is a **methodological governance framework** for reproducible, AI-assisted research.
+AWO is a **methodological framework** for structuring reproducible, AI-assisted research workflows.

-It defines:
-- required workflow phases,
-- required artifact classes,
-- role separation constraints,
+It defines a shared method for:

+- organizing research activity into explicit stages,
+- requiring persistent artifacts for epistemically relevant actions,
+- separating roles to preserve independence,
-- traceability and falsifiability invariants,
+- enabling traceability across decisions, inputs, and transformations.

-such that a research outcome can be **independently reconstructed, audited, and evaluated** without reliance on institutional trust, author reputation, or narrative explanation.

-AWO governs **how knowledge is produced**, not what conclusions are reached.
+AWO governs **how work is recorded and structured**, not what conclusions are reached.

 ---

 ## 3. What AWO Is Not

-AWO explicitly **does not**:
+AWO explicitly does **not**:

 - execute workflows,
+- evaluate scientific correctness,
 - validate artifacts at runtime,
-- define file formats or directory structures,
+- define tooling, CI/CD, or infrastructure,
-- prescribe tooling or CI/CD behavior,
 - enforce compliance.

-These responsibilities are delegated to downstream systems (e.g. CRI-CORE).
+Execution, validation, and enforcement are handled by downstream systems (e.g., CRI-CORE and related tooling).

-AWO defines **methodology only**.
+AWO is **method only**.

 ---

-## 4. Normative Authority
+## 4. AWO’s Role in the Stack

-AWO v2.0.0 is authoritative for:

-- workflow phase structure,
-- artifact class existence and meaning,
-- minimum semantic requirements of artifacts,
-- role eligibility and separation,
-- methodological invalidity conditions.

-All machine-enforceable contracts MUST derive from AWO specifications.
-No contract may introduce new methodological rules.
+Within the Waveframe Labs ecosystem, AWO occupies a **hinge position**.

+- **Upstream**, it is constrained by governance, doctrine, and disclosure frameworks.
+- **Downstream**, it provides structured inputs to enforcement engines, validators, publication tooling, and case-study research.

+AWO does not replace governance or tooling.
+It connects them by making research workflows **legible and reconstructible**.

 ---

-## 5. Reproducibility as Governance
+## 5. Reproducibility as a Structured Process

-AWO treats reproducibility not as a reporting norm, but as a **governed process**.
+AWO treats reproducibility as a **procedural property**, not a reporting norm.

-A result is considered reproducible if—and only if— the artifacts defined by AWO are sufficient to:

-- reconstruct the decision process,
+Rather than relying on post-hoc explanations, AWO requires that:

+- epistemically relevant actions leave persistent artifacts,
-- identify all inputs and transformations,
+- those artifacts are role-bound and traceable,
-- verify role independence,
-- assess falsifiability conditions,
-- audit invariant compliance.

-Trust is replaced by **procedure**.
+- downstream evaluation can occur without trust in the author.

+Reproducibility emerges from **methodical structure**, not narrative authority.

 ---

-## 6. Workflow Model (Abstract)

-An AWO workflow is a **finite, phase-structured process** composed of:

-1. Initiation
-2. Scoping
-3. Contribution
-4. Review
-5. Approval
-6. Audit

-Each phase:
-- has defined entry conditions,
-- produces required artifact classes,
-- restricts which roles may act.

-Details are specified in `WORKFLOW_SPEC.md`.

----

-## 7. Artifact-Centered Methodology
+## 6. Artifact-Centered Methodology

 AWO is **artifact-first**.

-Every epistemically relevant action MUST result in a persistent artifact.
+Every meaningful action in a workflow is expected to result in a persistent artifact that can be:

+- referenced,
+- inspected,
+- reviewed,
+- superseded without being silently altered.

-If an action leaves no artifact, it is methodologically invisible.
+If an action leaves no artifact, it is methodologically opaque.

-Artifacts:
-- are role-bound,
-- are traceable to inputs,
-- may be reviewed, approved, or audited,
-- may be superseded but never silently altered.

-Artifact classes and requirements are defined in:
-- `ARTIFACT_CLASSES.md`
-- `ARTIFACT_REQUIREMENTS.md`

 ---

-## 8. Role Separation and Independence
+## 7. Roles and Independence

-AWO enforces epistemic independence through **role separation**.

-No single role may:
-- define evaluation criteria,
-- produce substantive work,
-- approve its own outputs,
-- audit its own compliance.
+AWO relies on **explicit role separation** to preserve epistemic independence.

+Roles are:

+- functional rather than institutional,
+- declared per action rather than inferred,
+- constrained to prevent self-review, self-approval, or self-attestation.

-Role definitions and constraints are normative and binding.
+Role definitions and constraints are specified in the dedicated roles specification.
-Violations invalidate the workflow.

-See `ROLES.md`.
+This document explains their purpose, not their rules.

 ---

-## 9. Falsifiability and Traceability
+## 8. Traceability and Falsifiability

-All AWO workflows MUST be falsifiable in principle.

-This requires:
-- declared evaluation criteria,
+AWO workflows are designed to support **challenge and reconstruction**.

+A properly structured workflow should allow a third party to:

+- identify inputs and assumptions,
-- explicit acceptance and rejection conditions,
+- follow transformations and decisions,
-- traceable linkage between artifacts.
+- understand how outcomes were produced,
+- determine how claims could be falsified or revised.

 AWO does not judge correctness.
-It governs **whether correctness can be evaluated**.
+It structures workflows so correctness *can be evaluated*.

 ---

-## 10. Enforcement Boundary
+## 9. Enforcement Boundary

-AWO defines:
-- *what must exist*,
-- *what must be true*,
-- *what invalidates a workflow*.

-AWO does **not** enforce.

-Automated validation, schema checking, and execution control are delegated to downstream enforcement layers.
+AWO defines **methodological expectations**, not enforcement behavior.

+Downstream systems may validate, block, attest, or automate, but those mechanisms operate *on* AWO artifacts — they are not defined *by* this document.

 ---

-## 11. Change Control

-Changes to AWO specifications constitute methodological changes and MUST:
-- follow semantic versioning,
-- preserve backward traceability,
-- be explicitly documented.
+## 10. How to Use This Repository

+This overview should be read as a **map**, not a rulebook.

+To understand AWO in detail:
+- consult scope and invariants for boundaries,
+- review the workflow specification for structure,
+- examine artifact classes and schemas for concrete expectations,
+- refer to contract documentation for machine-readable projections.

+This document exists to provide context and orientation, not to restate normative specifications.

 ---

-## 12. Compliance Statement

-This document is institutionally valid only if its metadata complies with **ARI Metadata Policy v2.0.0**.

-Any metadata violation invalidates this document.

----

 <div align="center">
-  <sub>© 2025 Waveframe Labs — Independent Open-Science Research Entity • Governed under the Aurora Research Initiative (ARI)</sub>
+  <sub>© 2026 Waveframe Labs — Aurora Workflow Orchestration (AWO)</sub>
 </div>